-Ratanakiri is located in Cambodia’s far northeast bordered by Laos to the North, Vietnam to the east and Mondulkiri to the south.
-From Phnom Penh you have to allow around 10 hours by bus.
-It is one of the least developed provinces of Cambodia, principally due to its remoteness but also it is where the ethnic Khmer make up only a small part of the population.
+Ratanakiri is located in Cambodia’s far northeast.
+It is bordered by Laos to the North, Vietnam to the east and Mondulkiri to the south.
+From Phnom Penh, you have to allow around 10 hours to get there by bus.
+It is one of the least-developed provinces of Cambodia, principally due to its remoteness, but also, it is where the ethnic Khmer make up only a small part of the population.

-It was occupied for a long time by mountain tribes named “Khmer Loeu” (which means Khmer from the top).
+It was occupied for a long time by mountain tribes known as “Khmer Loeu” (which means Khmer from the top).
 These tribes were made up of many ethnic groups with their own languages, traditions and customs.

-It has a rich geography which is diverse and consists of mountains, plains, forests, jungles, crater lakes and river basins.
+It has a rich geography which is diverse, and consists of: Mountains, plains, forests, jungles, crater lakes and river basins.
 Nearly half of Ratanakiri is occupied by protected zones such the reserve of Lumphat and the national park of Virachey.
-Both must see places to be put on your itinerary.
+Both of which are must-see places to be put in your itinerary.

 Ratanakiri is best suited to travelers looking for beautiful and diverse landscapes.
-In most part these are protected and waiting for you to discover.
+For the most part, these are protected places, waiting for you to discover.
 Places we recommend visiting include:

 - The astonishing national park of Virachey, in the jungle 37km northeast of Banlung.